Anasomeir/reading-notes/README.md

 A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort; intelligence and talent are simply good starting points.
 A growth mindset is synonymous with a love of learning.

 ### The below reminds me of how to keep myself in a growth mindset
-1. Challenges Just keep trying and trying until you do it don’t give up
+               1. Challenges Just keep trying and trying until you do it don’t give up.
-2. Effort “no pain, no gain”
+               2. Effort “no pain, no gain”.
                3. Success of others : the growth mindset encourages you to see the success of coworkers as an inspiration.